practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/README.md

 export PATH="$HOME/scripts/Blaise_Pascal_Compiler/blaise-v0.13.0-linux-x86_64:$PATH"
 ```

-Building the Blaise Pascal Compiler from sources takes some more effort, because this compiler is using [PasBuild](https://github.com/graemeg/pasbuild#pasbuild), which needs a working Free Pascal Compiler, if you don't install PasBuild's pre-compiled binary: https://github.com/graemeg/pasbuild#6-requirements.
+Building the Blaise Pascal Compiler from sources takes more effort, because this compiler is using [PasBuild](https://github.com/graemeg/pasbuild#pasbuild), which needs a working Free Pascal Compiler, if you don't install PasBuild's pre-compiled binary: https://github.com/graemeg/pasbuild#6-requirements.
 PasBuild is from the same author, Graeme Geldenhuys, as the Blaise Pascal Compiler.

 Building and running the _hello.pas_ example worked like this: